qdzlug/ironbank-pipeline/README.md

 - `oscap-version.txt` - displays the version of OpenSCAP used.
 - `report.html` - OSCAP Evaluation Report, which contains a list of the rules and any findings.

-#### openscap cve

-The OpenSCAP CVE scan will check for CVE findings in the image.

-Job artifacts:

-- `report-cve.html` - OVAL Results, which contains a list of the results from the OpenSCAP CVE scan.
-- `report-cve.xml` - OVAL Results in `.xml` format.

 #### twistlock scan

 The Twistlock scan will check for CVE findings in the image.